mrolli/myitjournal/docs/courses/webappstack.md

       * Work with the rockylinux 8 basebox provided by bento (bento/rockylinux-8)
       * Configure 2 severs in this Vagrant file: webserver and dbserver

-Consider that the two linux server have to communicate with each otherh.
-Realize this using the private networking feature by adding an additional netowrk interface to the server.
+Consider that the two linux server have to communicate with each other and you want to connect to them from your browser and/or your CLI.
+Realize this using the private networking feature by adding an additional netowrk interface to the servers.

-At least the webserver has to be reachable from the webbrowser on your laptop.
-Therefore you have to **forward ports 80 and 443** of the guestOS to you laptop, good local ports on the host OS could be 8080 and 8443.
+(Optional) If you want that the machines are reachable from everywhere via your host machine, you have to **forward ports 80 and 443** of the guestOS to you laptop, good local ports on the host OS could be 8080 and 8443.
-(Optionally) forward the port 3306 to the host OS, i.e. to 8306.

 ## Provision the Databse Server